<?xml version="1.0" encoding="UTF-8"?>

 <item>

-<guid isPermaLink="true">http://anarchy101.org/850/what-good-text-what-anarchist-world-society-would-look-like#a2466</guid>
+<guid isPermaLink="true">https://anarchy101.org/24179/is-possible-and-desirable-have-some-sort-anarchist-militia?show=24187#a24187</guid>

 </item>